briandrum/codes.forchagrin.com/_chapters/chapter-1307-building-permits.md

-analysis of determining whether or not the variance request or any appeal alleging error is appropriate and if in applying the standard of review confirms that relief is appropriate, the Administrator shall engage an expert at the applicant’s expense, to provide such advice.
+analysis of determining whether or not the variance request or any appeal alleging error is appropriate and if in applying the standard of review confirms that relief is appropriate, the Administrator shall engage an expert at the applicant's expense, to provide such advice.
 The Administrator may require the applicant to deposit a sum estimated to cover the cost to have the expert provide such advice and attend any hearing or meeting.
 (Ord.
 2020-38.
 Passed 9-14-20.)

 ## 1307.99   Penalty

-(Editor’s note: See Section 1303.99 general Code penalty if no specific penalty is provided.)
+(Editor's note: See Section 1303.99 general Code penalty if no specific penalty is provided.)